Year 2 consists of:

 In the fold-outs below you will find an overview of all the compulsory courses in year 2.
 Refer to the Course Planner for an overview of the compulsory courses that are part of the History programme.
 Are you planning to do an internship in your third year or would you like to study abroad for a while?
 In that case it is best to start planning in your second year.

 Specialisations are a selection of 4 courses in a particular research area.
-They are the core of your second-year programme and are all structured the same way: 1 introductory subject in block - 1 in-depth case-study module - 2 research seminars.
+They are the core of your second-year programme and are all structured the same way: one introductory subject in block 1, an in-depth case-study module in block 2 and two research seminar courses in block 3 and block 4.
 The specialisation you choose relates to either the History track or the International Relations track.
 You develop the same types of skills, even though the subject matter differs between profiles.
-The subject of your final thesis (which you will write in year 3) will be related to your specialisation.
+The subject of your final thesis (which you will write in year 3) will usually be related to your specialisation.

 You can choose from 2 tracks, each containing a number of specialisations:

 - Track History (specialisation package V1 to V4)

 - Track International Relations (specialisation package V5 to V7)

 If you wish to add courses from another specialisation to your programme, you may do so as electives.